pobradovic08/PyTR/README.md

 **Still under development and not functional!**

 # DNS PTR updater

+>This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+>
+>This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+>
+>You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 DNS PTR updater collects interface (IP address, IF-MIB::ifName) details for a given list of devices, checks and updates PTR RR for those IP addresses.
 Resulting PTR has a form of: